tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Good, I think.
 Everyone is sleeping or out for the night.

 I’m not sure which it is, so just in case, I gesture to Beck and Caleb to be quiet, and we tiptoe to the backyard.

 There was no point, though, because the gate screeched as I opened it, but the lights blessedly remained off, and I breathed a sigh of relief.

 We approached the woods, me and Beck hesitating while Caleb walked ahead.

-I hold Beck’s hand and she smiles at me.
+I hold Beck’s hand, and she smiles at me.

 We followed Caleb into the darkness.